 If you are planning to receive treatment abroad, or have already received treatment abroad – you have the right to seek reimbursement for any of the following treatments:

 - Emergency or necessary medical care for acute problems.

 - Outpatient services such as doctor consultations, various types of diagnostics, dental care, medical care received in outpatient departments of hospitals, arthroscopic surgery, vein surgery, laser eye surgery, etc.

 - Inpatient health care services that require an overnight hospital stay.
-In this case prior authorisation from the NHS will be required.
-We therefore recommend contacting us before you travel to enable us to obtain the necessary authorisation.
+In this case, the NHS will require prior authorisation.
+We, therefore, recommend contacting us before you travel to enable us to obtain the necessary authorisation.

-- Urgent or emergency medical assistance.
-Any medical assistance that is considered as urgent or necessary when travelling in an EEC country.
+Medical assistance is considered urgent or necessary when travelling in an EEC country.
 For example, Mike lives in Manchester and travels to Spain through France on his summer holiday.
-Unfortunately he has an accident that requires hospital treatment.
+Unfortunately, he has an accident that requires hospital treatment.
 Mike receives medical treatment in France which he pays for.
-On his return to the UK Mike is entitled to have his costs reimbursed by the NHS.
-In other words all unplanned medical services that you had abroad.
+When Mike returns to the UK he can ask the NHS for a refund.
+In other words, all unplanned medical services that you had abroad.
 Mike can apply for a refund even if he did not have EHIC/GHIC or the clinic did not accept it.
 You can apply for an unplanned treatment refund now.

-Application process to get refund for treatment abroad from NHS?
+The application process to get a refund for treatment abroad from NHS?

 - Send us the necessary documents for reimbursement.

 - We will evaluate the documents and will contact you if we need additional information.